Doctor of Education (Ed.D.) in Educational Leadership

 - develop the analytical thinking skills necessary to review and improve change processes.

-Courses will be offered in a hybrid format, offering the advantages of face-to-face instruction with the convenience of online access.
 At the heart of the program is a transformative leadership project designed and implemented by you, the doctoral candidate, under the guidance of experienced school leaders.
 The purpose of this project is to enable you to create significant positive change in your school while completing coursework under the guidance of top minds in educational leadership.

 "I am tremendously excited by the addition of this program to the School of Education.
 The development of the Ed.D. program in Educational Leadership is a reflection of Monmouth University’s deep commitment to the schools and school leadership in our community.
 The program has been designed to serve the community by facilitating the professional development of transformational leaders while simultaneously fostering transformative school change." – Dr. John Henning, Dean of the School of Education